TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 1/Deuteronomy 1.32.md

 ---

-Yet in this thing ye did not believe Jehovah your God,
+Yet in this thing you didn't believe Yahweh your God,